psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 'Thou ſhould'ſt be always thus, refign'd and meek!
 'Of *Job*'s great Patience ſince fo oft' you preach,
 'Well ſhould you practiſe, who ſo well can teach.
-' 'Tis difficult to do, I muſt allow;
+''Tis difficult to do, I muſt allow;
 'But I, my Deareſt, will inſtruct you how,
 'Great is the Bleſſing of a prudent Wite,
 'Who puts a Period to domeſtic Strife.